|Teaching method||Contact hours|

-- integrate and use knowledge from different disciplines to analyse a land and water management problem and set up, present and execute a research/project plan on the basis of their academic knowledge, skills and attitudes;
+- integrate and apply knowledge from different disciplines to analyze a land and water management problem

-- design, in collaboration with a commissioner, land and water measures or management and organizational concepts, and assess the performance of existing land and water infrastructure and management practices;
+- design interdisciplinary land and water management interventions and/or assess the performance of existing land and water management practices from an interdisciplinary perspective;

 - implement and experience reflective- and team learning.

-- to prepare a research plan about land and water management and policies in Spain in consultation with commissioner;
+- prepare a research or consultancy project plan in the field of land and water management in consultation with a commissioner;

-- to carry out research concerning the effects of different land and water use systems;
+- carry out research concerning the effects of different land and water use systems;

-- to present conclusions coherently to peers and commissioner.
+- present conclusions coherently to peers and commissioner;

 - personal development and self-assessment plan (Go/No Go);